-The 1991 City of Fremont General Plan identified potential bicycle trail routes within Fremont, including the Union Pacific Rail Trail.
+The 1991 FGP identified potential bicycle trail routes within Fremont, including the Union Pacific Rail Trail.
 The Union Pacific Rail Trail was further described in the City of Fremont 2005 Bicycle and Pedestrian Master Plan (BPMP).
 The BPMP provides a blueprint for a system of citywide bike lanes, bike routes, bike paths, bike parking, support facilities, and bicycle programs to allow for safe, efficient, and convenient bicycle travel within Fremont and adjacent cities.